A screen shot, screenshot, or screen capture is a way to “take a picture” of your computer screen (or a portion thereof).

 What I do

-The Snipping tool, or the paste-into-Paint method, provides a very basic yet powerful approach to getting screen captures.
-They’re free and included with every copy of Windows.
+The Snipping tool, or the paste-into-Paint method, provides a basic, yet powerful, approach to getting screen captures.
+They’re free, and included with every copy of Windows.
 Of course, if you have Windows Vista or later, the Snipping Tool is very useful.

 I use something else.

-That being said, if you take screen shots regularly (as I do), a more powerful tool with more options both in capture and annotation might very well be a valuable addition and SnagIt is an excellent choice.
+That being said, if you take screenshots regularly (as I do), a more powerful tool with more options both in capture and annotation might well be a valuable addition, and Snagit is an excellent choice.

 A picture is worth…

-You’re presented with a complex situation or a huge, long error message that you don’t want to re-type and just wish that you could show someone.
+You’re presented with a complex situation or a huge, long error message that you don’t want to re-type, and just wish you could show someone.